For people with low mobility or disability, toilet safety rails can make the difference between safety and falling.

 - Comes with soft, padded handles for comfort

-- Width adjustable between handles
+- Width adjustable between handles, fits elongated and standard/round models

 - Overall Dimensions: 16.25"(L) x 19.5"(W) x 11.5"(H); Weight Capacity: 300 lbs